Education and Society Program

 JSV 201H1F - Child and Adolescent Development in Education

 This course examines how children and adolescents develop and explores how best to facilitate their growth and learning in the area of education.
 Major topics include cognitive, emotional, social, moral, physical and language development.
 Themes addressed include interpersonal relationships such as pro-social and aggressive behaviour, as well as the influence of schooling, family life and culture.
 This course includes a 20-hour field experience located in a school and entails observation of development across various age groups.
-This may be satisfied by participation in Vic Reach or in another organization with the approval of the Vic Concurrent Education Coordinator.
+This may be satisfied by participation in Vic Reach or in another organization with the approval of the Vic Education and Society Coordinator.

 The course meets Tuesdays 9am-12pm.